ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 val ( let* ) : 'a option -> ('a -> 'b option) -> 'b option = <fun>
 ```

-Using these mechanisms, here a possible way to rewrite `host_opt`:
+Using these mechanisms, here is a possible way to rewrite `host_opt`:
 ```ocaml
 # let host_opt email =
   let* fqdn_pos = Option.map (( + ) 1) (String.index_opt email '@') in